 EMOTIONAL SUPPORT ANIMAL

-An Emotional Support Animal (ESA) is a devoted companion that offers therapeutic benefits, assisting individuals with mental or psychiatric disabilities by alleviating or mitigating some symptoms of the disability, to an individual with a mental or pshychiatric ability.
-ESAs are typically dogs and cats, but may include other animals.
-In order to be prescribed an emotional support animal, the person seeking such an animal must have a verifiable disability.
-Under US law an ESA is a pet which provides therapeutic benefit to its owner through companionship and affection.
-ESA's are not required to have any specialized training, they require only as much training as an ordinary pet requires in order to live peacefully among humans without being a nuisance or a danger to others
+An Emotional Support Animal (ESA) is a devoted companion that offers therapeutic benefits, assisting individuals with mental or psychiatric disabilities by alleviating or mitigating certain symptoms.
+ESAs typically include dogs and cats, but other animals may also qualify.
+To be prescribed an emotional support animal, the individual seeking one must have a verifiable disability.
+As per US law, an ESA is considered a pet that provides therapeutic benefit to its owner through companionship and affection.
+ESAs do not require specialized training; they only need the same amount of training as an ordinary pet to live peacefully among humans without causing any nuisance or posing a risk to others.

-WHAT IS AN EMOTIONAL SUPPORT ANIMAL AND WHAT ARE THE REQUIREMENTS TO OBTAIN ONE?
+WHAT IS AN EMOTIONAL SUPPORT ANIMAL AND HOW TO OBTAIN ONE?

 CAN A PERSON HAVE MORE THAN ONE EMOTIONAL SUPPORT ANIMAL?

-WHAT DOCUMENTATION DO I NEED TO PROVIDE TO HAVE AN EMOTIONAL SUPPORT ANIMAL?
+WHAT DOCUMENTATION DO I NEED TO PROVIDE FOR AN EMOTIONAL SUPPORT ANIMAL?

 CAN A LANDLORD BE REQUIRED TO MODIFY A "NO PETS" POLICY FOR AN ESA?

-In most cases: yes, but there are exceptions.
-Most cases involving housing and persons with disabilities are covered under the Fair Housing Amendments Act.
-Some are covered under section 504 of the Rehab Act, and some under the Americans with Disabilities act.
-To learn whether any of these laws applies in your own situation, consult a qualified attorney, your state's Attorney General, your state's Human Rights Commission, or the Federal Department of Housing and Urban Development.
+In the majority of cases, yes, but there are certain exceptions.
+Housing cases involving individuals with disabilities are typically governed by the Fair Housing Amendments Act, while others fall under section 504 of the Rehab Act or the Americans with Disabilities Act.
+To determine the applicable law in your specific situation, seek advice from a qualified attorney, your state's Attorney General, your state's Human Rights Commission, or the Federal Department of Housing and Urban Development.
 Consulting these resources will help you understand your rights and obligations concerning an Emotional Support Animal under the relevant legal framework.

 WHAT IS THE DIFFERENCE BETWEEN A SERVICE DOG AND AN EMOTIONAL SUPPORT ANIMAL?

-A service dog is individually trained to perform tasks that mitigate the disability of his owner.
-Training typically takes 18-24 months.
-Because of his advanced training, a service dog is considered medical equipment and is permitted to accompany his disabled owner to many places where pets are not permitted.
-An emotional support animal belongs to a person who is disabled.
-The person's doctor has determined that the presence of the animal is necessary for the disabled person's mental health and written a prescription stating the pet is necessary in the person's home, despite any "no pets" regulation of the landlord, for the person's health.
+A service dog undergoes individualized training to perform specific tasks that mitigate the disability of its owner.
+This comprehensive training typically spans 18-24 months.
+Due to its advanced training, a service dog is considered a form of medical equipment, granting it access to various places where pets are typically not allowed.
+In contrast, an emotional support animal belongs to a person with a disability.
+A qualified medical professional has determined that the presence of the animal is necessary for the individual's mental health, and a prescription stating its necessity has been provided for the person's home, regardless of any "no pets" regulation set by the landlord, in consideration of the person's health.
 Unlike service dogs, emotional support animals typically require minimal or no specific training.
-The owner of an emotional support animal has no more right than any other pet owner to take their emotional support animal with them other to keep one in a home where pets are not permitted or to fly with one in a cabin when pets are not permitted.
+The owner of an emotional support animal enjoys no more rights than any other pet owner, except for the ability to keep the animal in a home where pets are not permitted or to fly with it in a cabin when pets are not allowed.